impactMarket/utils2/README.md

 See docs for further details.
 Use `yarn docs` to generate docs and open index.html at docs folder.

+If you use this within react native, please install and add `import '@ethersproject/shims';` at App.{jsx,tsx}.
+It is required by ethers.

 ## Development

 Local development is broken into two parts (ideally using two tabs).